Skip to product information

 What angle or direction should solar panels face?

-In Canada and the northern US, panels perform best facing south at a tilt close to your latitude.
 Flat mounting on vans and RVs works too, but expect lower winter performance.
-Tilting mounts can boost output in seasonal setups like cabins.
+Tilting mounts can boost output, but require you to stow the panels before moving.

 Buying & System Design